dalewright/dalewright.github.io/README.md

 ---

-In 2007, I received an honours degree from Nottingham Business. and joined **Cerner**.
+In 2007, I received an honours degree from Nottingham Business School and joined **Cerner**.
 Cerner is a leading provider of technology products and services in the health care industry.
 I chose Cerner because my mother was a nurse and I understood the challenges and rewards of being a clinician.
-I knew I could make a difference.
+I wanted to make a difference.
+I spent the next 12 years doing just that.

+By 2011, I had become a **Senior Solution Architect**.

+My team was responsible for sharing Cerners reccomended workflow and successfully implementing Cerner's recommended workflows and products for hospital-based doctors, nurses and allied health professionals.
+I was a subject matter expert of